Ninjasri98/Excel-Coffee-Sales-Project/README.md

-# Excel-Coffee-Sales-Project# ☕ Excel Coffee Sales Dashboard
+t# ☕ Excel Coffee Sales Dashboard

 This project is an interactive **Coffee Sales Dashboard** built using **Microsoft Excel**.
 It helps visualize key business insights such as total sales over time, top customers, and country-wise sales using built-in Excel formulas and dynamic charts.